Over 2,000 mentors available, including leaders at Google, Amazon, Netflix, and more. Check it out

 Tips for Properly Answering “Tell Me About Yourself” for Freshers

-Below are some tips for answering “tell me about yourself” questions.
+Below are some tips for answering “tell me about yourself” questions for freshers.

 To ensure your answer aligns with the company and the role, you must study the role and the company you’re applying to.
 Research shows that 47% of candidates fail their job interviews because they don’t have enough information about the company they applied to.